 Acne is a skin condition that causes pimples or "zits."
-This includes whiteheads, blackheads, and red, inflammed patches of skin (such as cysts).
+Whiteheads, blackheads, and red, inflamed patches of skin (such as cysts) may develop.

 Acne occurs when tiny holes on the surface of the skin become clogged.
 These holes are called pores.

 Research does not show that chocolate, nuts, and greasy foods cause acne.
-However, diets high in refined sugars may be related to acne.
+However, diets high in refined sugars or dairy products may be related to acne in some people.

 Your doctor can diagnose acne by looking at your skin.
-Testing is usually not needed.
+Testing is not needed in most cases.

 Steps you can take to help your acne:

 - Clean your skin gently with a mild, nondrying soap (such as Dove, Neutrogena, Cetaphil, CeraVe, or Basics).

 - Look for water-based or "noncomedogenic" formulas for cosmetics and skin creams.
 (Noncomedogenic products have been tested and proven not to clog pores and cause acne.)

 - Remove all dirt or make-up.
 Wash once or twice a day, including after exercising.